 This 1960 creation gives the impression that the squares are always moving and falling into each other from both sides of the canvas.
 The continual depletion of each square into each other not only feels like continual movement but also embraces a 3D optical illusion as though you are looking down a corridor.

 A timeless piece that showcases the verve and creativity that thrived throughout that era.

-Ben Nicholson created Relief in 1934 having been inspired from a meeting with Piet Mondrian the year before at a gallery unveiling.
+Ben Nicholson created 1934 (relief) having been inspired from a meeting with Piet Mondrian the year before at a gallery unveiling.
 The result had Nicholson creating an abstract piece in the same geometric whims as the revolutionary Dutchman.